Laya* (18) writes about the Middle East’s metal scene and what being a metalhead means to her

 In Sweden I was more comfortable listening to what I wanted, but I also experienced a lot of rejection from Arabic society there.

 In 2016 they sent us back to Germany, as we had already been fingerprinted there, so that’s where we had to live.
 In Berlin I finally learned how to be myself, to not care what other people around me think and how to stand up for myself.

 Since coming here I have seen Avenged Sevenfold and Disturbed live.
 It was the most amazing life experience and I felt right at home.

 In the end I just want to say that I don’t stand against anything religious or against anyone else’s culture.
 I just want people to respect that God made us different in order to complete each other, not to judge.

 I want people to treat metal music the way they treat other music genres.
 I don’t understand how you could not judge someone who listens to music about appearance, sex, money and drugs and then reject metal music, just because it expresses emotions in a different way.

 *Name has been changed

-Update August 2018: Great news!
+[Editor’s note, August 2018: Exciting news!
 Laya’s story was re-published in the international metal music magazine Revolver, with beautiful illustrations by Batman illustrator Becky Cloonan.
-Laya’s story went out to 100,000 readers in print, but you can also check it out online, with illustrations, on Revolver’s website.
+Laya’s story went out to 100,000 readers in print, but you can also check it out online, with illustrations, on Revolver’s website].